Smart prescription bottle to be used in clinical trial for med compliance

 I first mentioned the AdhereTech bottle back in March of this year.
 Then I mentioned it again during a presentation that I gave in May at the HIMSS Southern California Chapter 5th Annual Clinical Informatics Summit: Adventures in Clinical Informatics.
 It’s an interesting piece of technology.
 I’m curious to see what the outcome of the study shows.

-2 thoughts on “Smart prescription bottle to be used in clinical trial for med compliance”
+2 responses to “Smart prescription bottle to be used in clinical trial for med compliance”

 1. Besth pharmacy tech in past ten years?
 If this smart bottle works, it would be.